Azure Prompt Shields Pricing & Alternative: SafePrompt vs Azure vs GuardrailsAI (2026)

 GuardrailsAI (guardrails-ai on PyPI) is an open-source Python framework that wraps LLM calls with validators.
 You define a Guard object, attach validators (for topics, toxic content, PII, prompt injection), and it runs those checks before and after each LLM call.

-Where SafePrompt Fits
+Where SafePrompt fits

 There is no infrastructure to deploy, no Azure subscription to configure, and no Python-only constraint.
 Any language that can make an HTTP POST request works: Node.js, Python, Go, Ruby, PHP, or a curl command.
+Prefer a package?
+An npm SDK exists too (npm install safeprompt).

 Azure Prompt Shields (Python, Azure OpenAI only)